jacobdensford/jacobdensford.com/fell/the-fell.md

 ### Getting Lost

-A Wit test is required when attempting to move into a new hex during travel.
+An INT test is required when attempting to move into a new hex during travel.
 On a failure, the PCs have gone astray.
 If the highest die resulted is a 3, they've veered one hex to the left or right; a 2, two hexes; a 1, three hexes or they've accidentally backtracked.

 - **Advantage:** plains, meadows, farmland, gentle hills, sparse forest, previously traveled area
 - **Disadvantage:** swamps, jungles, dense forests, mountains